Hiddensee: Henni Lehman Haus

 The Landhaus Lehmann was used as the summer residence of the Henni Lehmann family from 1907 to 1937.
 The building was designed by the Schwerin architect Paul Ehmig.
 After a reconstruction, the building served as the town hall of Vitte between 1938 and 1991.
 Since 5 June 2000 the house is officially called Henni Lehmann House and is used for events and exhibitions as well as the local library.

 Hexenhaus

 Built in 1755 as a fisherman's cottage, it is considered the oldest house in Vitte.
 Since 1915 the painter Elisabeth Büttner lived in the house, from 1930 it was the summer residence of the Pallat family or the resistance fighter Adolf Reichwein, who was murdered in 1944, and is still owned by the family today.
 In 1981, the house in Süderende 105 was listed as a historical monument.
 A commemorative stumbling stone is located in front of the house.
-The building cannot be visited from the inside.
+The building cannot be visited inside.